Saikarthik-Ramakrishnan/ca-fpga-engine/hardware/synth/README.md

-# Synthesis and resource analysis
+# Synthesis and Resource Analysis

 Question answered here: maximum grid size on the target, and the clock it runs at.